numba/numba/docs/source/user/troubleshoot.rst

 still result in compilation of a ufunc, as there is no straightforward pure Python implementation of these functions.

-Setting the :envvar:`NUMBA_DISABLE_JIT` environment variable presently has no effect in CUDA Python.

 Debugging CUDA Python code
 ==========================